dcanasp/memory_bank/mid level/cybersecurity/post quantum cryptography.md

 # hybrid rsa certificates

-right now, you can send a post quantum keys on your certificates, so even if the local authorities don't allow quantum safety, you can still do it
+right now, you can send a post quantum keys on your certificates, so even if the local authorities don't allow quantum safety, you can still do it and it will protect you from these attacks